-content of the application.
-In case the project activities fall under the regulation of the national building legislation, the JS will involve construction experts to check whether the application documents comply with the requirements of the national building legislation.
-If necessary, the JS will organise site visits to the project sites.
+The JS will first check the application against the technical eligibility criteria and in parallel performs the loose quality check.
+The aim of the loose quality check is to minimize unclear issues related to the content of the application.
+As the project activities fall under the regulation of the national building legislation, the JS involves construction experts to check whether the application documents comply with the requirements of the national building legislation.
+If necessary, the JS organises site visits to the sites of the pre-defined project.

 In case an application does not meet the technical eligibility criteria and/or includes unclear issues related to the content, the JS will send a request by email via eMS to the lead applicant to eliminate the shortcomings.
-The email will be sent to all eMS contact persons of the application.
+The email is sent to all eMS contact persons of the application.
 The level of detail of the questions related to the content of the application depends on the level of detail of the application.